 Use the cup of your forefinger and thumb to hold the wool in place as you shape the flat bottom.

 Squeeze the wool together at the top of the tree and carefully use one needle to get a fine point.

 When your tree is firm and nicely formed. take thin layers of wool and layer a neat surface over it, for a fine, even finish.
 Start with two needles and finish with one.

 Wrap the length of red wool (as specified for the size of tree) around the bottom of the tree and needle it into place to make a base.
 Tuck any spare wool underneath the tree bottom.

 Use pins to mark and measure where your trimmings are going to be fixed.

 When you have positioned your beads, stitch them on with a beading needle.
-Add as many bead baubles necessary to get everyone into the festive spirit.
-And your needle felt Christmas tree decorations are complete!
+Add as many bead baubles as necessary to get everyone into the festive spirit.
+And your needle felt Christmas tree ornaments are complete!